by Amok ©

 When they are at the wildling camp, Will and Waymar cannot find any bodies.
 Will climbs a tree to look for them, and both men feel markedly colder.
 Suddenly, Waymar is surrounded by Others.
 Though Waymar bravely duels an Other, he is blinded when his longsword shatters, and the group of Others swiftly kill the knight.
 Will stays in the trees until he is sure that the Others have left.
 When Will descends, he is attacked and strangled by Waymar, who has been turned into a wight with a blue eye.
 Gared escapes south of the Wall, but he is executed by Lord Eddard Stark for desertion.

-Lord Commander Jeor Mormont laments to Tyrion Lannister that he gave command to someone as inexperienced as Waymar.
+Jeor Mormont, Lord Commander of the Night's Watch, laments to Tyrion Lannister that he gave command to someone as inexperienced as Waymar.
 Jeor sends Benjen Stark to search for the missing rangers, but Benjen also disappears.